Find a DoctorPatient Portal

 Evaluation may include:

-These tests measure how well nerves and muscles communicate. - Blood tests
+These tests measure electrical activity to evaluate how well the nerves and muscles are working together.

 In certain cases, testing evaluates how nerves control heart rate, blood pressure, and sweating.